Innovation Funding Incentives in South Korea

 The South Korean government actively uses direct cash subsidies to attract foreign direct investment (FDI) into strategic sectors and R&D.

-• Eligibility: Subsidies are typically targeted at key sectors, including advanced R&D, national advanced strategic industries (e.g., semiconductors, biotechnology, AI, future mobility, smart logistics), and projects creating mass employment or contributing to region-specific industries.
+• Eligibility: Subsidies are typically targeted at key sectors, including advanced R&D, national advanced strategic industries (expanded to include AI and future mobility), and projects creating mass employment or contributing to region-specific industries.

 • Impact: These cash subsidies make South Korea a highly competitive destination for foreign companies seeking to establish R&D facilities or invest in high-tech manufacturing, directly supporting the government’s industrial policy goals.